 There should be at least one common formative assessment per unit.
-All assessments, either of learning or for learning, should be using common rubrics.
+All summative assessments should be common.

 Assessment of Learning: those assessments that happen after learning is supposed to have occurred to determine if it did.
 Statements can be made about student learning at a point in time to those outside the classroom.
 Examples include state assessments, local common assessments, placement tests, etc. These assessments are typically scored and reported for grading purposes.